LLMs¶

 Usage Examples¶

-Basic LLM Usage¶
+Basic Chat Usage¶

 from protolink.llms.api import OpenAILLM